bewakes/secrets-vim/README.md

 To Decrypt the text run `:DecryptText` and TADA!!

-If you want to change the secret then run `:SetSecret`. **But** this will only let you change if there is no unencrypted text.
+If you want to change the secret then run `:SetSecret`. **But** this will only let you change if there is no encrypted text.

 ## TODOs
+* [ ] Versioning of encryption/decryption.
+Because if encryption method changes,
+    previous encrypted data should be decryptable.
-- Make some auto commands efficient.
+* [ ] Make some auto commands efficient.
-- Auto save on write.
+* [ ] Auto save on write.
 Make this configurable.
-- Unicode Support without breaking current encryption.
+* [ ] Unicode Support.

 ## CONTRIBUTIONS